mkdocstrings/griffe/docs/guide/users/recommendations/python-code.md

 ```

 When the qualified name of the object's parent module and the currently inspected module match like above, the object is inspected in-place (added as a member of the currently inspected module) instead of created as an alias.

+## Avoid forward references in base classes

+Python's type system will let you use forward references in generic types when they are used as base classes.
+For example:

+=== "Before Python 3.12"

+    ```python
+    from typing import TypeVar, Generic

+    T = TypeVar('T')

+    class Foo(Generic[T]):
+        ...

+    class FooBar(Foo['Bar']):
+        ...

+    class Bar:
+        ...
+    ```

+=== "Python 3.12+"

+    ```python
+    class Foo[T]:
+        ...

+    class FooBar(Foo['Bar']):
+        ...

+    class Bar:
+        ...
+    ```

+While Griffe will load this code without error, the `'Bar'` forward reference won't be resolved to the actual `Bar` class.
+As a consequence, downstream tools like documentation renderers won't be able to output a link to the `Bar` class.
+We therefore recommend to avoid using forward references in base classes, if possible.